 Machine Learning allows security mechanisms that can take advantage of it to be much smarter than simple “rules” based on security mechanisms.
 Spinbackup intelligently uses Machine Learning to “learn” the SaaS environment and profile what is normal and be able to recognize the unusual or potentially threatening activity.
 Its machine learning capabilities drastically reduce false positives that happen in the environment.

 Machine Learning also removes the human factor for data security.
 Having powerful machine learning algorithms working at securing SaaS environments is like having an intelligent sentry guarding the environment 24x7x365.
 Machine Learning is exponentially more effective, efficient, and quick at analyzing enormous numbers of log files and metrics gathered from the SaaS environment.
 No human can compete with the effectiveness of a computer at these types of tasks.

 As mentioned earlier, identity and access management is an extremely important part of both security and compliance in the public cloud.

 However, traditional usernames and passwords are becoming increasingly archaic and can easily allow an attacker to compromise access to restricted data resources.
-This is especially true with weak passwords that can easily be cracked in a dictionary attack and account without two-factor authentication enabled.
+This is especially true with weak passwords that can easily be cracked in a dictionary attack and accounts without two-factor authentication enabled.

-Spinbackup has introduced a revolutionary new way of validating identity and implementing certificate-based single-sign-on technology in public cloud environments using blockchain technology.
-By storing the checksum for the user certificate in the blockchain using the decentralized storage structure contained therein, this makes it nearly impossible for a hacker to compromise or forge user certificates.
+SpinOne has introduced a revolutionary new way of validating identity and implementing certificate-based single-sign-on technology in public cloud environments using blockchain technology.
+By storing the checksum for the user certificate in the blockchain using the decentralized storage structure contained therein, makes it nearly impossible for a hacker to compromise or forge user certificates.

 For organizations to securely place data in public cloud environments, implementing data protection, cloud computing security compliance and threat protection best practices are going to be key for ensuring success in hybrid infrastructure spanning on-premises and public cloud SaaS.